80

 Consider this: Are your product compliance certificates and liability insurance legal in other countries?

-Examine your intellectual property rights and trademark registrations.
+Examine your intellectual property rights and trademark registrations. - Logistics of transportation

 You need to bring the products there now that you’ve made the sale and agreed on the terms!
 We can assist you in making sense of your transportation options.
 From your Incoterms insurance to tariffs and customs clearance to the packaging you need and the mode(s) of transportation or freight forwarders you need, we’ve got you covered.